barbmariana/pub_FrontEnd_View_Part/README.md

 ## Goal / Objetivo do projeto 📍

-Use React to create the components.
+Use React tools to create the components.
 Learn about API's, how to make requests and about JSON server.

 (pt-br)
 Utilizar React para criar componentes para o site.
 Aprender a fazer requisições e aprender sobre JSON server.